 What Is Manscaping?

 The conversation comes up.
 You’ve been asked if you trim the boys before.
 Did you have a good answer?
 Some guys are all about manscaping.
 Some are offended by the premise.
 Plenty are scared.
-Even though these conversations are normal and manscaping has been embraced by a majority of guys these days, there are stigmas, misunderstandings and important questions that haven’t been answered.
+Even though these conversations are normal and male grooming has been embraced by a majority of guys these days, there are stigmas, misunderstandings, and important questions that haven’t been answered.
 We’re going to get into all of it by getting a little metaphysical about the concept.

 What is manscaping?
 The short answer is that it’s the act of trimming or grooming your body hair.
 The real answer runs much deeper, and we’re going to take you through a thorough answer to this question and many more.
 Let’s be a little serious today.

 So, in the technical sense, manscaping typically refers to grooming body hair.
 There are a few distinctions that are important to make.
 While many people use the word to describe grooming that happens below the waist, that’s not the limit of what manscaping really is.
 It can include waxing your chest hair, thinning the rough under the pits, or getting rid of unsightly back hair.
 All of this is part of manscaping, and if you only do a partial job, you don’t get the full effect.

 At its core, manscaping is more than cutting hair.
 It’s a lifestyle, and as such, it can include more than just grooming.
 Taking care of your skin (especially downstairs) can be part of manscaping.
 The same way many ladies have a self-care routine that they go through on a regular basis, manscaping can be the mechanism of similar care for a guy.
 It helps to establish a routine that promotes the use of products and techniques that make you look, feel, and smell amazing.
 Who doesn’t want that?